jeremytammik/tbc/a/2005_net_core.md

 There is no guarantee yet by when the internal dependencies will have settled enough to include a version of the Revit API supporting .NET Core in a Revit preview release.
 It may take until the end of the year.

+What can I do right now?

-If you are interested in this topic, please ensure that you have joined the Revit feedback community and have access to the upcoming preview releases for evaluation.
+Above all, if you are interested in this topic, please ensure that you have joined the Revit feedback community and have access to the upcoming preview releases for evaluation.
+Then, you can also participate in the feedback forum discussions.
 Familiarise yourself with the Revit feedback portal now.
 Then you will be ready to jump in and actively join the fray as soon as possible.